TobiSIT/dynamics365smb-docs/business-central/UBB/welcome.md

 If your company offers services on demand, it can be time-consuming to bill these individually.
 Information is often missing, or the billing is confusing.
 Usage-based billing extends the recurring billing features of subscription billing.
 To learn more, go to [Overview of subscription billing](../SRB/welcome.md).
 Usage-based billing lets you seamlessly import usage data from various vendors into [!INCLUDE [prod_short](../includes/prod_short.md)], which processes the data and calculates prices.
 Using contracts, you can create contract invoices.
 If you want, you can also display a detailed overview of all items on the invoices.
 You can include the overview when you print the invoice.

-## Usage data​
+## What Is Usage Data?

+Usage data refers to measurable information about how much of a service, product, or resource a customer actually consumes during a billing period.
+Instead of charging a flat fee, the business tracks and bills customers based on their real usage.

+**Key Points:**
+- **Quantitative:** Usage data is always a number - such as hours, units, gigabytes, transactions, or events.
+- **Collected Regularly:** It’s gathered automatically or manually, often through meters, logs, or digital records.
+- **Drives Billing:** The amount billed is directly linked to the usage data collected.

+**Examples:**
+- **Cloud storage:** Number of gigabytes stored or transferred.
+- **Telecom:** Minutes talked, SMS sent, or data used.
+- **Software:** Number of API calls, active users, or transactions processed.

+**Why It Matters in Subscription Billing:**
+- **Fairness:** Customers pay for what they actually use.
+- **Scalability:** Supports both small and large customers with variable needs.
+- **Transparency:** Clear, itemized invoices based on real consumption.

+In Business Central’s Subscription Billing module, usage data is imported, validated, and used to automatically calculate and generate invoices - making complex, variable billing easy and accurate.

-If usage data is the basis for billing subscription lines, you can import and process the data.
-Processing the data creates any data that missing, such as subscriptions, subscription lines, and contracts.
+As usage data is the basis for billing subscriptions, you can import and process the data.
+Processing the data creates any data that's missing, such as subscriptions, subscription lines, and contracts.
 You process data one time per subscription.
 Afterwards, [!INCLUDE [prod_short](../includes/prod_short.md)] processes usage data automatically.

 The types of usage data can be quite different.
 The following types are widely used: